 What is a hot tub flow error?

-A hot tub flow error indicates that there is a problem with the flowing of water through the hot tub heater.
-Some of the most common hot tub error codes are FLO, FL1 or FL2, and are picked up by flow or pressure switches.
-The most common causes for this are a dirty or damaged filter, low water levels, air in the pipework or a faulty pump or sensor..
+A hot tub flow error suggests that there’s a problem with the flow of water through your hot tub heater.
+Some of the most common codes are FLO, FL1 or FL2 for flow or pressure switches.
+The most common causes are a dirty or damaged filter, low water levels, air in the piping system or a faulty pump or sensor.

-Hot tub flow switches and pressure switches monitor the flow of water through your tub and act as a safety device, turning the heater off if the water flow is interrupted.
-This safety mechanism is built into hot tubs to prevent damage to your heater and other equipment.
+Flow and pressure switches monitor the water flow through your tub and act as a safety device.
+Your heater will automatically turn off once an error is detected or the water flow is interrupted.
+This safety mechanism has been built to prevent costly damage to your heater and other parts like pumps.

 What is the difference between flow error codes?